 Your initial HI was computed as the average of the best 8 of your last 20 qualifying scores posted since 1st January 2018.
 If you had not posted 20 qualifying scores since then a method similar to allocating a new handicap was used.

-To register your intention via the HDID App, go to “Today’s Golf”, click on “Sign In” and click on “Supplementary Score”.
+To register your intention via the HDID App, go to “Today’s Golf”, click on “Sign In” and click on “General Play Score”.
 You will then be able to choose the course tees you intend to use and specify whether 9 or 18 holes.
 This MUST be done BEFORE starting your round.

 On completion of your round, where possible return your hole by hole scores using the App and place your signed scorecard (showing named marker) in the competition box.
-Ensure that the scorecard is noted “Supplementary Score” showing the date, tee time and the name of the marker and signed by the player.
+Ensure that the scorecard is noted “General Play Score” showing the date, tee time and the name of the marker and signed by the player.
 If the premises are closed, place the card in the external box near the entrance porch.

 So we have Slope Rating and a Handicap Index.